-Data included in the Teacher Education Data System (TED) has been collected for years but not in a systematic way.
+Data included in the Teacher Education Data System (TED) has been collected for years.
 It has only been in the past 2-3 years that we have attempted to see if the data we are collecting in the form of individual evaluations can tell us anything useful regarding group characteristics.